codac-team/codac/doc/doc/manual/03-domains/02-dom-tubes.rst

    Custom discretization of tubes is now at hand, they can be made of slices that are not all defined with the same sampling time :math:`\delta`.

 This implementation takes rigorously into account floating point precision when building a tube.
-Further computations involving :math:`[x](\cdot)` will be implicitely based on its slices, thus keeping a reliable outer approximation of the solution set.
+Further computations involving :math:`[x](\cdot)` will be implicitly based on its slices, thus keeping a reliable outer approximation of the solution set.

 Creating tubes